-Academic Appeal Procedures - Concurrent Bachelor of Education Program
+Academic Appeal Procedures -Concurrent Bachelor of Education Program

 IMPORTANT NOTE: In 2014, OISE repositioned itself as an all-graduate faculty of education.
-This has resulted in the phasing out of the Concurrent Teaching Education Program and a major expansion of OISE's graduate teacher education programs.
+This resulted in the phasing out of the Concurrent Teaching Education Program and a major expansion of OISE's graduate teacher education programs.
 The 2017-18 academic year is the final year of the CTEP program and classes are not offered beyond the 2017-18 academic year.
-Teacher candidates taking longer than five years to complete the program could incur additional expense and may encounter difficulty in scheduling some courses.
+Teacher candidates taking longer than five years to complete the program may incur additional expense and encounter difficulty in scheduling the required sequence of courses.